SandroWeber/ubii-topicdata/README.md

 Ubii topic data module.

-- This project is managed as [OpenProject instance of the FAR group at the Technical Unitversity of Munich (TUM)](OpenProject.far.in.tum.de).
+- This project is managed as [Jira instance of the FAR group at the Technical Unitversity of Munich (TUM)](https://jira.far.in.tum.de/).

 ## Table of Contents